HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-5 SWR.md

 > **Key Information:** *A benefit of low SWR is **reduced signal loss**.
 Most solid-state transmitters **reduce output power as SWR increases** to **protect the output amplifier transistors**.* {{< link id="T9B01" >}} {{< link id="T7C05" >}}

 Why should you care about SWR?
-It's all about efficiency.
-The lower your SWR, the more of your radio's power actually makes it to your antenna and (presumably) out into the world.
-High SWR means some of that power is bouncing back to your radio instead of being transmitted, wasting energy and potentially damaging your radio—especially at higher power levels.
+It's all about efficiency and equipment safety.
+The lower your SWR, the more of your radio's power actually makes it to your antenna and out into the world.
+High SWR means some of that power is bouncing back to your radio instead of being transmitted.

-Think of it like trying to pour water through a hose.
-If the hose is clear and open (low SWR), most of the water flows out the end.
-But if there's a kink in the hose (high SWR), some of that water backs up, creating pressure and wasting energy.
-In radio terms, that wasted power can overheat your equipment or even damage it!
+This reflected power creates two significant problems:

+1. **Wasted Energy**: Power reflected back to your transmitter doesn't contribute to your signal, reducing your effective communication range.

+2. **Equipment Damage**: More seriously, reflected power can overheat and damage your transmitter's output amplifier components.
+This is why *most solid-state transmitters automatically reduce output power as SWR increases beyond a certain level*.

-Most modern radios have protections to reduce power or shut down if SWR gets too high, but it’s best not to rely on them—especially with cheaper transmitters.
-Keeping your SWR low keeps your radio efficient and safe.
+Modern radios have protection circuits that detect high SWR and reduce power or shut down if necessary, but it's best not to rely on them—especially with cheaper transmitters.
+Keeping your SWR low ensures your radio stays efficient and safe for years to come.

 #### Common Causes of High SWR